 Arab-American groups had targeted four pro-Israel senators for defeat, Dine said, and all of them were re-elected.

 In the House of Representatives, meanwhile, AIPAC figures a net gain of 19 pro-Israel members of Congress.
-There are two new Jewish representatives, New Hampshire socialist Bernie Sanders and Richard Zimmer, a New Jersey Republican.
+There are two new Jewish representatives, Vermont socialist Bernie Sanders and Richard Zimmer, a New Jersey Republican.

 But Dine conceded that the defeat of Sen. Rudy Boschwitz (R-Minn.) had been a major blow to the pro-Israel community.
 “Rudy is an irreplaceable asset,” he said.

 He pointed out, however, that Boschwitz’s successor, progressive Democrat Paul Wellstone, is also Jewish and “has stated he is a supporter of foreign aid to Israel.”

 “We look forward to working with him,” Dine said.

 The AIPAC leader shared the platform at the CJF forum with Mark Talisman, director of the council’s Washington Action Office.

 Talisman also spoke about the new Congress, which he said would contain “few changes, in terms of members, but (contains) many members who have been changed” by the budget crisis that immediately preceded this month’s elections.

 He was referring to the widespread disgust voters felt for a Congress that seemed incapable of trimming the massive federal budget deficit.